15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Turbot is saltwater and whitefish, it is part of the Scophthalmidae family.
 It is found in the sea, ranging from 10 and 200 meters in depth.
 It is devoid of scales.
 For the initial two years, they remain close to the shore.

 As they age, they move to higher amounts of money; however, it is not quite the mid-point of the existing platform and can be reproduced.
-When they reach sexual maturity, they weigh 15 cms (males) and 20cms (females).
-It is able to lay up to 9 million roe, which can later develop into pelagic larvae.
+When they reach sexual maturity, they weigh 15 cm (males) and 20 cm (females).
+It can lay up to 9 million roe, which can later develop into pelagic larvae.

 Pleuronectoidei